gduverger/coba/README.md

 Cobcli is a command line interface to Chase Online Banking.
 Its basic usage is `cobcli [-f CONFIGURATION_FILE] [-c COMMAND]`, and it can be run with or without specifying a configuration file with the "-f" option.
+When no configuration file is specified, cobcli will attempt to load the configuration from `~/.cobcli` if the file exists.
 The configuration file is a JSON object that must contain the keys "username" and "password" with the Chase Online Banking account credentials, and may optionally contain the keys "cookiefile", the file that will be used to store session cookies, and "verification" which can be "sms", "call", or "email" which will dictate the verification method that should be used to send the identity verification code if Chase Online Banking does not recognize the system you're logging in from.
 If the verification method is unspecified, it will default to "email".
 When the "cookiefile" is unspecified, cobcli will still work but subsequent instances of the program will have to log in again instead of resuming the previous section increasing the amount of time cobcli will need to execute commands.
 Here's an